maria-lara/note-taker/README.md

 # note-taker

 ## Description
 The purpose of this project was to build an application for note taking.
 Users can add notes, save those notes, and go back and delete them later.
-T
 Once the user has completed building the team, the application will create an HTML file that can be viewed in any browser to display each employee as a profile.

 This project was generated using Node.js and utilizes the Inquirier package and Eexpress.